Community Infrastructure Enhancement Plan

 SCDOT will fund the installation of at least 75 pedestrian-scale lights along the proposed shared-use pathways that connect the proposed community center with the surrounding neighborhoods.
 Additionally, increased lighting will be considered near the Highland Terrace-Liberty Park pocket park and along the new pedestrian bridge over the railroad.
 Additional lighting recommendations, based on survey feedback, include the addition of streetlights along Rebecca Street, Elder Avenue, Taylor Street, and Piedmont Avenue.
 View these proposed improvements.

 Traffic Calming Measures

 SCDOT will fund and install traffic calming measures on the following streets: Taylor Street, James Bell Drive, Dorothy Williams Boulevard, Rebecca Street, Russelldale Avenue, Piedmont Avenue, and Railroad Avenue.
 Additional traffic calming recommendations based on public comments include the addition of speed humps on Taylor Street in Highland Terrace and on Elder Avenue south of James Bell Drive, relocating proposed speed humps further south on Piedmont Avenue and Railroad Avenue, and implementing crosswalks at the locations identified by survey participants after further investigation of feasibility.
 Possible construction of speed humps along Piedmont Avenue and Railroad Avenue will be determined following a speed study to determine if the speed limit can be reduced to 25 miles per hour.
+More detailed traffic studies will be required in the design of these improvements and changes in the actual locations of traffic calming measures may be revised based on more detailed information.
 View these proposed improvements.
-(LINK TO MAP)